Single T gate in a Clifford circuit drives transition to universal entanglement spectrum statistics: Numerical results

-with $\widetilde{r}_0$ a constant, as shown in the inset of Fig.~\ref{fig:r}.
-Eq.~(\ref{eq:dev_r}) implies the following flow equation for $\delta \widetilde{r}$: $\frac{d \delta \widetilde{r}}{d N} \approx -{\gamma}\, n_T\,\delta \widetilde{r}$.
-The above equations indicate that the Poisson fixed point is unstable, and that the ES in the infinite system size limit will be controlled by random circuits with T gates, corresponding to the GUE fixed point.
+with some constants $\widetilde{r}_0$ and $\gamma$, as shown in the inset of Fig.~\ref{fig:r} (left panel).
+One immediately concludes that in the thermodynamic limit, as long as $n_T \neq 0$, $\langle \widetilde{r} \rangle = f(\infty) = \widetilde{r}_{\rm GUE}$, that is, all that one needs in the thermodynamic limit is a {\it single} T gate to change the ES to random matrix theory behaviors!
 A single T gate inserted into the Clifford circuit acts like a ``poison pill'' that completely randomizes the final state and kills the Poisson distribution.
 This can be understood as follows.
 Although the density of T gates is vanishing, it nevertheless changes the \textit{global} phase structure of the quantum state.
 The ES is a global property of the full wave function, hence the effect of even a single T gate is not negligible.
+Note that the $n_T \, N$ scaling is consistent with the plateau values in Fig.~\ref{fig:tau}, which corresponds to $\langle \widetilde{r}(\tau \rightarrow \infty) \rangle$ at fixed $n_T$ and $N$.

 Although the average value of $\langle \widetilde{r} \rangle$ reaches that of GUE in Fig.~\ref{fig:r} (left panel), it only characterizes the first moment of the full distribution.
-To further substantiate that the ES level spacing statistics follows a W-D distribution, we numerically compute the distance between the full distribution of the ES of the final states and the W-D distribution (GUE in particular), defined as the Kullback-Leibler (KL) divergence: $ D_{\rm KL}[P(r) || P_{\rm GUE}(r)] = \sum_i P(r_i) \ {\rm ln} \left[{P(r_i)}/{P_{\rm GUE}(r_i)}\right] $.
+To further substantiate that the ES level spacing statistics follows a W-D distribution, we numerically compute the distance between the full distribution of the ES level-spacing ratio $r$ of the final states and the W-D distribution (GUE in particular), defined as the Kullback-Leibler (KL) divergence:

 As shown in Fig.~\ref{fig:r} (right panel), the KL divergence between the ES level spacing distribution and W-D distribution also collapses to a universal scaling function of the product $n_T N$.
-Therefore, the KL divergence goes to zero in the thermodynamic limit for any nonzero $n_T$, confirming that even the full ES level spacing distribution reaches the W-D distribution with the insertion of a single T gate.
-The full distribution $P(r)$ corresponding to a particular point where $\langle \widetilde{r} \rangle = \widetilde{r}_{\rm GUE}$ is presented in Fig.~\ref{fig:ES_T}, showing that the full distribution of ES level spacing statistics follows W-D.
+Therefore, the KL divergence also goes to zero in the thermodynamic limit for any nonzero $n_T$, confirming that even the full ES level spacing distribution reaches the W-D distribution with the insertion of a single T gate.
+The full distribution $P(r)$ corresponding to a particular point where $\langle \widetilde{r} \rangle = \widetilde{r}_{\rm GUE}$ is presented in Fig.~\ref{fig:ES_T} (left panel), showing that the full distribution of ES level spacing statistics indeed follows W-D.